-It is unclear whether the ultimate commitment relating to noise emissions in the EIS is the predicted levels set out in Section 9.7 and Section 9.9 or compliance with the Wind Energy Development Guidelines as stated in Section 9.10.3.
+It is unclear whether the ultimate commitment relating to noise emissions in the EIS is the predicted levels set out in Section 10.3 and the appendices or compliance with the Wind Energy Development Guidelines.
 A comparison with both parameters is provided in Section 6 of this report.